1robertslattery/psychopomp/README.md

 ## NOTES

-Available for Windows 7/8.1/10 (x64).
-Custom color themes are not yet available, however.
+Custom color themes are not yet available.
 This software will listen for ANY network connection enabled on your PC and may discover virtual machine guest connections, which will lead to errors.
 Bugs and bottlenecks are being worked out.
 Psychopomp is shipped as-is without warranty.